-Section 78.
+Section 8.
 Reissuance of Discharge Authorization to Another Person

-Discharge Authorizations issued pursuant to this Ordinance shall be issued to the specific person, as defined in Article II of this Ordinance, and for the specific location identified in the Discharge Authorization Request submitted to the District.
-Such Discharge Authorization shall remain in full force and effect until expiration thereof, or until non-renewal or revocation by the District.
 Any request to have an existing Discharge Authorization reissued to another person must be made by the current permit holder by serving pursuant to Article IX, Section 1 of this Ordinance written notice to that effect on the Director of Monitoring and Research, together with the proposed effective date of the reissuance and the full legal name and address of the new proposed permit holder.
 Within 20 days of receipt of such notice, the District will advise all parties of any unresolved enforcement actions and monies owed to the District.
 The parties shall have 10 days thereafter to resolve these matters, unless otherwise provided below.
 Within 30 days of receipt of such notice, the District will advise all parties in writing whether the request to reissue the Discharge Authorization has been granted.
 If the District grants the request, the current permit holder must submit to the District, before the effective reissuance date, an affidavit verifying delivery of a copy of the existing Discharge Authorization to the proposed permit holder.
 The reissued Discharge Authorization will also be provided by the District to the proposed permit holder, which will replace and supersede the original Discharge Authorization upon its effective date.

-No Discharge Authorization may be reissued to another person if the person to whom the Discharge Authorization was issued current permit holder is the subject of an unresolved enforcement action taken by the District, or if the person current permit holder has failed to pay within 30 days of the payment due date, all monies owed due and owing to the District under this Ordinance and the District's User Charge Ordinance. unless the following occurs prior to the effective date of the transfer.
+No Discharge Authorization may be reissued to another person if the current permit holder is the subject of an unresolved enforcement action taken by the District, or if the current permit holder has failed to pay all monies due and owing to the District under this Ordinance and the District's User Charge Ordinance.
 However, the District may, in its sole discretion and not subject to appeal, reissue the District Authorization even in the absence of full compliance with these conditions, provided the following conditions are satisfied:

-1. The person seeking to transfer the Discharge Authorization has resolved the outstanding enforcement action to the satisfaction of the District and has paid all moneys owed to the District, or, reissued Discharge Authorization is no more than one year in duration.
+1. The reissued Discharge Authorization is no more than one year in duration.
 If necessary, the District may shorten the term of the original Discharge Authorization to satisfy this condition.
-2. In the event of an unresolved enforcement action, the transferee proposed permit holder has submitted a plan and schedule acceptable to the District for resolving the outstanding enforcement action within a period acceptable to the District.
-Such plan and schedule must be that is certified by a Registered Professional Engineer licensed by the state of Illinois and an authorized representative of the transferee proposed permit holder.
+2. In the event of an unresolved enforcement action, the proposed permit holder has submitted a plan and schedule acceptable to the District for resolving the outstanding enforcement action that is certified by a Registered Professional Engineer licensed by the state of Illinois and an authorized representative of the proposed permit holder.
 Resolution of the enforcement action shall be incorporated as an enforceable Special Condition in the reissued Discharge Authorization and be completed within its term.
-3. In the event of monies owed to the District, the transferee proposed permit holder has submitted an affidavit to the District, in a form acceptable to the District, assuming full responsibility for payment of all monies owed to the District.
-The affidavit shall also be signed by the transferor current permit holder and acknowledge that assumption of liability by the transferee proposed permit holder shall not release the transferor current permit holder from any outstanding monies owed to the District at the time of the transfer reissuance until said amounts, plus all applicable interest and penalties to date, are paid-in-full.
-This provision neither abrogates any existing rights nor conveys any additional rights which the transferor or transferee may otherwise have to appeal the District's assessment of charges or fees.
+3. In the event of monies owed to the District, the proposed permit holder has submitted an affidavit to the District, in a form acceptable to the District, assuming full responsibility for payment of all monies owed to the District.
+The affidavit shall also be signed by the current permit holder and acknowledge that assumption of liability by the proposed permit holder shall not release the current permit holder from any outstanding monies owed to the District at the time of the reissuance until said amounts, plus all applicable interest and penalties to date, are paid-in-full.
 Payment of all such amounts shall be made in full within the term of the reissued Discharge Authorization.